-The opioid is a naturally occurring substance extracted from the seedpod of the Asian opium poppy plant.
-You may have injected, inhaled, or smoked it in the form of a white or brown powder.
-Or maybe you’re more familiar with the black sticky substance known as “Black Tar Heroin?”
+Heroin is a recreational drug derived from morphine, a naturally occurring substance extracted from the seedpod of the Asian opium poppy plant.
+You may have injected, inhaled, snorted, or smoked it in the form of a white or brown powder and oftentimes cut with unknown substances.
+Or maybe you’re more familiar with the black sticky substance called “Black Tar Heroin?”
+Heroin comes in many different forms.
 There are many ways to take heroin, but the result is the same – a strong “feel-good” chemical hook and production of endorphins in your brain that you crave to the point of addiction.

-What caused you to become fixated on heroin and why can’t you stop?
-It is the illusion of control, comfort, and tranquility that heroin gives you.
+What caused you to become fixated on heroin, and why can’t you stop?
+It is an illusion of control, comfort, and tranquility that heroin gives you.
 It is that struggle to manage your pain or discomfort.
 Some experts agree that all human beings have a deep need to bond and form a connection.
 That is how we get our satisfaction and self-worth.

-This disease is triggered by changes in your brain’s chemistry that regulates reward, memory, learning, stress responsibility, hormonal response, as well as executive function, which is involved in your ability to say yes or no. If you are like most heroin abusers, you probably do not know who you are anymore.
+This disease is triggered by changes in your brain’s chemistry that regulate reward, memory, learning, stress responsibility, hormonal response, and executive function, which is involved in your ability to say yes or no. If you are like most heroin abusers, you probably do not know who you are anymore.
 It is possible to feel like yourself again if you commit to getting help.

-Some of the most common heroin addiction signs include contracted pupils, needle marks, no light response in the pupils, unusual sleeping habits, vomiting, sweating, sniffing, coughing, appetite loss and twitching.
+Some of the most common heroin addiction signs include contracted pupils, needle marks known as track marks, no light response in the pupils, unusual sleeping habits, vomiting, sweating, sniffing, coughing, appetite loss, and twitching.
 These are specific to this type of addiction.
-If you experience these signs, you may want to seek out treatment for a heroin addiction.
+If you experience these signs, you may want to seek out treatment for heroin addiction.
 However, there are many other signs which may be noticed as well.

-According to Indian Health Service, physical signs of a heroin addiction may occur in addition to the ones mentioned above.
+According to Indian Health Service, physical signs of heroin addiction may occur in addition to the ones mentioned above.
 You may experience weight loss or gain.
-You may have bloodshot eyes, negative changes in your physical appearance, runny nose, impaired coordination, strange odors, slurring of speech or tremors.
-These signs of the addiction are often very noticeable to others.
+You may have bloodshot eyes, negative changes in your physical appearance, runny nose, impaired coordination, strange odors, slurring of speech, or tremors.
+These signs of addiction are often very noticeable to others.

 If you have a heroin addiction, you may also suffer from behavioral signs as well.
-You may have difficulty maintaining healthy relationships, engage in risky or secretive behaviors, experience legal issues, neglect work or family responsibilities, change who you are hanging out with, have financial issues, steal from loved ones or from stores, or use while driving.
+You may have difficulty maintaining healthy relationships, engaging in risky or secretive behaviors, experience legal issues, neglect work or family responsibilities, change who you are hanging out with, have financial issues, steal from loved ones or stores, or using while driving.
 You might lose control over using drugs due to higher drug tolerance.
 You may even stop doing enjoyable hobbies because you are using drugs.

-As difficult as it may be to face your problems, the consequences of using heroin are far worse than the problem you are trying to solve.
+As difficult as facing your problems, the consequences of using heroin are far worse than the problem you are trying to solve.
 Your heroin abuse can lead to liver disease, heart ailments, blood pressure issues, pulmonary problems, weight loss, and collapsed veins.
 Your risk of infection is higher, especially if you inject heroin with shared needles.
 Both AIDS and Hepatitis C are contracted via sharing needles.

 You may be trying to make it through life with the least amount of pain and the greatest amount of pleasure possible.
-Those feelings are completely natural, but the kind of rush you’ve been chasing is temporary, and its wreaking havoc on your body and your mind.
+Those feelings are natural, but the kind of rush you’ve been chasing is temporary, and it’s wreaking havoc on your body and mind.

 Seeking and abusing heroin might become your primary purpose in life.
 That is the keystone of addiction.
-You may think if you have control of your disease, but if you think about it all the time, lost interest in things or people you once loved or go to extraordinary lengths to obtain the drug, then you are addicted.
-This behavior results in serious, harmful symptoms, or even death.
+You may think you have control of your disease, but if you think about it all the time, have lost interest in things or people you once loved, or go to extraordinary lengths to obtain the drug, you are addicted.
+This behavior results in serious, harmful symptoms or even death.

 Short-Term Effects of Heroin